LEYAL Ship Recycling Group (LEYAL Gemi Söküm) is the leading ship

 LEYAL is fully licensed for its ship recycling operations by the relevant competent authorities in

-Turkey, namely the Ministry of Environment, the Undersecretariat of Maritime Affairs, and the Ministry of
+Turkey, namely the Ministry of Environment & Urban Planning, the Ministry of Transport & Infrastructure, and the Ministry of

 Labour and Social Security (in Turkey the three ministries jointly regulate the ship recycling industry).